FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 <<< @/../../docs-snippets/src/guide/transactions/transaction-request.test.ts#transaction-request-5{ts:line-numbers}

+> **Note**: For more information on predicates, including information on configuring them, funding them and using them to unlock funds, please refer to the [predicate guide](../contracts/predicates.md).

 ### Adding a Witness and Signing a Transaction Request

 The SDK provides a way of either modifying the witnesses for a transaction request directly, or by passing accounts.
 This will then sign the transaction request with the account's private key.
 Below will detail how to add a witness to a transaction request: